kicaw-app/Flask/README.md

 | Isna Prastya Yuniarti          | Cloud Computing    | [Github](https://github.com/akaishawl)|

 # Model Description:
-a machine learning model was created to classify images of pet birds
+This machine learning model is a tool for classifying images of pet bird

 # HOW THIS WORKS: